Find your place in blockchain!

 UX Design Intern

-Building Blocks Technologies (BBT) mines for data on blockchain job opportunities with the hopes of presenting this information on the web
+Building Blocks Technologies (BBT) mines for data on blockchain job opportunities with the hopes of creating a blockchain-specific job board.

-Industry, Blockchain, Position, Skill, and Algorithm.
-5 categories of data, with no idea how to relate them.
+At this point, I had no idea how to relate all 5 categories of data.
 A week of sketching, wireframing, and subsequent confusion made me realize something: let these categories stand on their own.
-After narrowing my scope, I started wireframing and prototyping this pivoted design.
+After narrowing my scope, I started work on the prototype.

 "I now have a clearer understanding of the big players in blockchain."

 What I learned:

 ➯ How to use Figma!
 This was my first design project and I learned a lot about visual design and prototyping within the software.

 ➯ All things user research - how to test, how to conduct interviews - the whole nine.